bernovie/Books-and-PDFs/README.md

 # Books-and-PDFs
-A collection of books and pdfs
+A collection of books and pdfs of various topics from Computer Science and Mathematics